Cross-cultural humor, zaniness, and jokes

 Joan declined but did persuade him to let her go free so she could care for the rabbits.

 Or, take the case of Alan Mullins, a LAM missionary working in Brazil.
-Visiting a parishioner, he refused first of all an offer of coffee because caffeine was causing him some health problems and then tea because it could have been made from any type of leaf.
+Visiting a parishioner, he an offer of coffee because caffeine was causing him some health problems and then tea because it could have been made from any type of leaf.
 Finally, he refused water because he wasn't sure it would be pure.
 Deciding that he couldn't refuse anything else, he accepted a glass of lukewarm milk with thick cream at the top.

 The problem wasn't solved that easily.
 "Just then," he relates, "in through the open door comes a little boy with milk running down his face and crying, 'Mommy, mommy, that big man threw milk all over me.'"